Reese Witherspoon: Early life and education

-Laura Jeanne Reese Witherspoon was born on March 22, 1976, at Southern Baptist Hospital, in New Orleans, Louisiana, while her father, John Draper Witherspoon, was a student at Tulane University medical school.
-Her father was born in Georgia and served as a lieutenant in the United States Army Reserve.
-He was in private practice as an otolaryngologist until 2012.
-Her mother, Mary Elizabeth "Betty" (née Reese) Witherspoon, is from Harriman, Tennessee.
-She was a professor of nursing at Vanderbilt University and had a PhD in pediatric nursing.

-Reese Witherspoon has claimed descent from Scottish-born John Witherspoon, who signed the United States Declaration of Independence; however, this claim has not been verified by the Society of the Descendants of the Signers of the Declaration of Independence genealogists.
+Laura Jeanne Reese Witherspoon was born on March 22, 1976, at Southern Baptist Hospital, in New Orleans, Louisiana.
+Her father, a medical doctor, served as a lieutenant in the United States Army Reserve and was in private practice as an otolaryngologist until 2012.
+Her mother, Mary Elizabeth "Betty" (née Reese) Witherspoon, holds a PhD in pediatric nursing and was a professor of nursing at Vanderbilt University.
+Witherspoon has claimed descent from Scottish-born John Witherspoon, who signed the United States Declaration of Independence.
+This claim has not been verified by genealogists from the Society of the Descendants of the Signers of the Declaration of Independence.
 Her parents are still legally married, although they separated in 1996.

-Witherspoon was raised an Episcopalian, and has said she is proud of the "definitive Southern upbringing" she received.
-She has said it gave her "a sense of family and tradition" and taught her about "being conscientious about people's feelings, being polite, being responsible and never taking for granted what you have in your life".
-At age seven, she was selected as a model for a florist's television advertisements, which motivated her to take acting lessons.
+Raised as an Episcopalian, Witherspoon has expressed pride in her "definitive Southern upbringing," which she said gave her "a sense of family and tradition" and taught her about "being conscientious about people's feelings, being polite, being responsible, and never taking for granted what you have in your life."
+At age seven, she was selected as a model for a florist's television ads, which motivated her to enroll in acting lessons.
 At age 11, she took first place in the Ten-State Talent Fair.
-She received high grades in school, loved reading, and considered herself "a big dork who read loads of books".
-On mentioning her love for books, she said, "I get crazy in a bookstore.
+She received high grades in school and considered herself, as she put it, "a big dork who [loved] read[ing] loads of books."
+Regarding this passion, she said, "I get crazy in a bookstore.
 It makes my heart beat hard because I want to buy everything."
-She has been described as a "multi-achiever" and was nicknamed "Little Type A" by her parents.
-She attended middle school at Harding Academy and graduated from the all-girls' Harpeth Hall School in Nashville, during which time she was a cheerleader.
-She later attended Stanford University as an English literature major, but left prior to completing her studies to pursue an acting career.
+She has been described as a "multi-achiever," whom her parents nicknamed "Little Type A." She attended middle school at Harding Academy and graduated from the all-girls Harpeth Hall School in Nashville, where she was a cheerleader.
+She later attended Stanford University as an English literature major, but left before graduating to pursue an acting career.